pulpdood/trafficlights/README.md

 * The timing component in ```lightscontroller.js``` may be better as a separate function on its own.
 * The Lights Controller should probably own the traffic lights it's been given and the lights themselves shouldn't be able to be accesseed by outside functions - this would take some refactoring
 * The front end application could be written in a better framework
-* The output format of the console application could be a bit better
+* The output of the console application could be formatted a bit more nicely